damiyu/CSE151A-MEW/README.md

 #### Model 3 Evaluation

 We adjusted the data used to train this model in an attempt to improve the accuracy by using data more correlated with what we were trying to predict.
 For example, we dropped the `firm` and `job_title` as we don’t believe they have major impacts on the outcome.
-We also added columns `pros_length` and `cons_length` since we hypothesized that the lengths of text fields may have some impact on an employees sentiment regarding the company.
+We also added columns `pros_length` and `cons_length` since we hypothesized that the lengths of text fields may have some impact on an employee's sentiment regarding the company.

-The conclusion of our third model is that the Neural Network model outperforms both the SVM model and the baseline model in terms of accuracy.
-However, there is a larger gap between the FVU and MSE due to the fact that the SVM model's job is to classify and achieve a greater accuracy, which it does.
+Our third model concludes that the Neural Network model outperforms both the SVM model and the baseline model in terms of accuracy.
+However, there is a larger gap between the FVU and MSE since the SVM model's job is to classify and achieve greater accuracy, which it does.
 This leaves the FVU and MSE in favor of the baseline model as the SVM model's job is not to keep loss low.
 The SVM model's accuracy surpassed that of the baseline model by a little above 10%.
 Although this presents a slightly better accuracy, the SVM model had a higher MSE and FVU.
 The train MSE was 0.0331 for the SVM model compared to 0.0308 train MSE for the baseline model.
 The training FVU for the baseline model was at 0.3544 and SVM at 0.3809.
 While the SVM's job is to classify and acquire a better accuracy, it does not do as well of a job in keeping as low of a loss as the baseline perceptron model.

 The results shown are from our best SVM model through extensive hyperparameter tuning.
 We performed a grid search over different hyperparameters like gamma and C regularization.
 For consistency, we used the Radial Basis Function kernel for all our SVM models.
 Some future improvements that we could do is experiment with different kernel functions, which could potentially fit the data distribution better and lead to a lower loss across the MSE and FVU.
 Also, we could try implementing Bayesian optimization or randomized search to fully squeeze out some max results from the model.
 Ultimately, this model does not show much promise when it has higher loss and FVU over a baseline model.